| |

 Notes

-This Aran sweater knitting pattern will work up into the perfect cable knit you need to stay cozy!
+This Aran sweater knitting pattern will work into the perfect cable knit you need to stay cozy!

 The sweater features an intricate cable design on the front, back, and sleeves with ribbed lower bands, cuffs, and a ribbed collar.

-If you like this pattern you may also enjoy Free Men’s Sweater Knitting Pattern (Roger’s Sweater).
+If you like this pattern, you may also enjoy Free Men’s Sweater Knitting Pattern (Roger’s Sweater).

 You can view all of the other Outlander Men’s Knits Here.